drakenevadie19/CineMatch/README.md

 <h2>Responsibilities</h2>

 - Utilizing GraphQL to minimize redundant data transferring between front-end and back-end.
-There are currently 2 fields using GraphQL (https://graphql.org/community/tools-and-libraries/?tags=javascript_server#javascript):
+There are currently 2 fields using GraphQL:
-    - Query: Get the list of all movies stored in the MongoDB Database, and bind those data to Front-end to display through Apollo Client (https://www.apollographql.com/docs/react/data/queries/).
+    - Query: Get the list of all movies stored in the MongoDB Database, and bind those data to Front-end to display through Apollo Client.
-    - Mutation: Add a new movie to the database, also through Apollo Client (https://www.apollographql.com/docs/react/data/mutations), and update the list of available movies dynamically.
+    - Mutation: Add a new movie to the database, also through Apollo Client, and update the list of available movies dynamically.
-- Dividing into 2 dashboards for ordinary visitors and admin.
 - Visitors can:
+    - Recommended movies (based on selected/viewed movies)
-        - View best rating movies
+    - Highest rating movies (Prioritize movies visistor did not watch)
-        - Comment on each movie based on experiences (Login required)
-    - Admin can:
-        - Managing movies in the database (Adding new movies, delete movie(s), and modifying details of movies)
+    - Recently released movies
+    - Your recent viewed movies
 - Storing a list of movies, and achieving them when needed through Mongoose tool and MongoDB.
 - Using MERN Stacks (MongoDB, Express.js, React.js, and Node.js) to host all website services.
 - Loading data from: https://github.com/drakenevadie19/movie-channel-data